DirkR/capturadio/README.md

 ## Version History

+### Version 0.10 -- 2016-10-06

+* Ported to Python3, it will no longer run on Python 2.x
+* PyRSSGen is replaced by Jinja2 to generate output files
+* Episodes are stored in a database, so the episode metadata don't have to be retrieved from ID3 tags
+* Support for the XDG Base Directory Specification, using XDG_CONFIG_HOME and XDG_APP_HOME for configuration and databases
+* Configuration file is located at `~/.local/capturadio` and will bemoved there, if one is found at legacy locations.
+* Major code cleanup

 ### Version 0.9 -- 2014-03-27

-* The script 'create_podcast_feed.py' has been incorporated into the 'recorder.py' script.
-Run 'recorder.py feed update' regulary.
+* The script 'create_podcast_feed.py' has been incorporated into the 'recorder' script.
+Run 'recorder feed update' regulary.
 * The command line interface has been changed completely.
   The former arguments do not work anymore.
-See `recorder.py help show capture` for details.
+See `recorder help show capture` for details.
 * The configuration file can be placed on different locations: